×

 What is a typical expat home or apartment like in Brasilia?

 "Expat homes and apartments in Brasilia are typically modern and spacious, with large windows and balconies that offer stunning views of the city.
 Many expats choose to live in the city's high-rise buildings, which offer amenities such as swimming pools, gyms, and 24-hour security.
 Expat apartments often come fully furnished with modern appliances and furniture, making it easy to move in and start living right away.
-Additionally, many expats choose to live in gated communities, which provide a sense of security and privacy," explained one expat living in Brasilia, Brazil.
+Additionally, many expats choose to live in gated communities, which provide a sense of security and privacy," remarked one expat in Brasilia, Brazil.

 What is the average cost of housing in Brasilia?